brianstorti/brianstorti.github.io/_posts/2021-05-24-ultimate-guide-to-using-kubernetes-with-spinnaker.md

 ## Running Spinnaker

 Spinnaker is composed of several services that run independently, and running each one of them manually would be a lot of work.
-Thankfully, the Spinnaker team also provides a CLI tool, called `halyard`, to help installing, configuring, and upgrading Spinnaker.
+Thankfully, the Spinnaker team also provides a CLI tool, called `halyard`, to help to install, configure, and upgrade Spinnaker.

 Using `halyard`, you will run all these services that compose Spinnaker in your Kubernetes cluster.
-In this article I will run Spinnaker in the same Kubernetes cluster as my applications, but you could also have a dedicated cluster just for Spinnaker.
+In this article, I will run Spinnaker in the same Kubernetes cluster as my applications, but you could also have a dedicated cluster just for Spinnaker.

 #### Running Halyard